ryasar79/reduxx/README.md

 /*
  Note: you don't actually have to put components like the following two here.
 They are placeholders.
- This is just to show how the StateStorageComponent might fit in with your other code.
+ This is just to show how the ReduxXStateStorageComponent might fit in with your other code.
 */
 const YourOtherComponent = require( '...' );